ConnorMaes/ConnorMaes.github.io/_posts/2021-08-13-PortSwigger SQLi Lab #5 Writeup.md

 ```
 200 status code; it is a postgreSQL database.

-After looking into the 200 response, I can see that the version is the following:
+After looking into the 200 response, the version of the postgreSQL can be found.

 ```HTML
 <th>